 Search queries that don’t look for text within the body of a document are displayed as a list:

-A “more like” section is present at the end of both these and single result pages:
+A “more like” section is present at the end:

-Markdown formatted text files are processed into ‘documents’ (i.e. individual results) with a simple set of regular expressions that specify the portion to be processed, and identify headings.
+I process Markdown formatted text files into Whoosh’s ‘documents’ (i.e. individual results) with a simple set of regular expressions that specify the portion to be processed, and identify headings.
 Headings are then categorized into tiers, if desired.

 Here is an example